-Agriculture is the main industry in Mozambique.
+Mozambique is an agricultural country.
 About 70% of the population is engaged in agricultural production and processing.
-The crops include corn, rice, soybeans and cassava.
+The food crops include corn, rice, soybeans and cassava.
 The industry mainly includes processing industry.
-Owing to its rich mineral resources, many international mining companies are attracted to invest and develop in Mozambique.
+In terms of Mining industry, due to its rich mineral resources, many international mining companies are attracted to invest and develop in Mozambique.

-Mozambique’s main export destinations are South Africa, India, China, and Italy.
-Its main export goods are mainly aluminum products, energy and mineral products, and tobacco.
-The main import origins include South Africa, China, UAE and Singapore.
-The main imported goods include crude oil, energy, food, mechanical and electrical equipment, automobiles and household appliances.
+In 2021, Mozambique’s main export destinations are South Africa, India, the Netherlands and China.
+Its main export goods are mainly fossil fuel, aluminum products, and ore, etc. The main import origins include South Africa, China, India and United Arab Emirates.
+The main imported goods include mineral fuels, electrical equipment and vehicles, etc.

 Strategic positioning of Mozambique